butler-julie/NeuralNetworkEigenvalueSolver/README.md

-# NeuralNetworkEigenvalueSolver
+# Neural Network Eigenvalue Solver

-Neural network for finding eigenvalues and eigenvectors of a matrix
+Computes a prediction for an eigenvalue and an eigenvector of a given matrix using a neural network.
+Parameters are given to control which eigenvalue and eigenvector are found.